supercollider/supercollider/README_WASM.md

 __Or as a shortcut `../wasm/build.sh` which in turn is a shortcut for `../wasm/configure.sh` followed by `../wasm/make.sh`.__

+Sometimes, when running `make.sh` for a while, there appears an error:

+> System LLVM compiler cannot be used to build with Emscripten!
+Check

+I don't know what the reason is.
+Removing and recreating the `build` directory and running the full build again "solves" this.

 This builds `server/scsynth/scsynth.*` with a runtime library `*.js`, the actual binary `*.wasm` and a wrapping HTML `*.html`.
 Start a local webserver:

     $ cd ../wasm/